rxappdev/RememberWindowPositions/README.md

 Especially useful for multi-window applications such as browsers.
 Remembers and restores the windows position, size, screen and virtual desktop.</pre>

-* Compatible with KDE Plasma 6+ (compatibility with previous version is unknown).
+* Compatible with KDE Plasma 6+ (compatibility with previous versions is unknown).

 * Tested on Fedora 42 KDE running Wayland and X11 with Plasma version 6.4.5.